What Kind Of Cancer does Michael Buble’s Son have? Wife Says Noah is Doing “Well” With His Treatment

 Michael Buble’s wife gave updates about her son’s health, saying he is doing “well” after being diagnosed with liver cancer in November 2016.
 Actress and mother Louisana Lopilato spoke about three-year-old Noah’s recovery at a press conference for her upcoming film in Buenos Aires.
-Both Michael and Louisana put their career on hold upon learning of their son’s diagnosis last year.
-For the meantime, the family returned to Buenos Aires following their son’s treatment in Los Angeles and reassured supporters that Noah is doing “well” with his treatment.
+Both Michael and Louisana put their careers on hold upon learning of their son’s diagnosis last year.
+In the meantime, the family returned to Buenos Aires following their son’s treatment in Los Angeles and reassured supporters that Noah is doing “well.”

 What kind of cancer does Michael Buble’s son have?